jdibenes/hl2ss/extensions/README.md

 On Windows, set the `ffmpeg_path` and `opencv_path` variables in the build script to the folders containing the FFmpeg and OpenCV libraries.
 After building the MEX file, copy the FFmpeg and OpenCV DLLs to the client_matlab folder.

+## client_unity

+C# wrapper for the hl2ss_ulm shared library.
+Has the same requirements as client_cpp.
+See the scripts in the Assets/Scripts/test folder for examples.

+**Build**

+Build the hl2ss_ulm shared library and copy it to the appropriate subfolder in Assets/Plugins.
+Also, copy the shared libraries for OpenCV and FFmpeg if necessary (e.g., `hl2ss_ulm.dll` for Windows requires `avcodec-60.dll`, `avutil-58.dll`, `opencv_world480.dll`, and `swresample-4.dll`).
+Finally, build the Unity project.

 ## pyzdepth

 Zdepth wrapper for Python.
 Required to decompress RM Depth AHAT data configured with `hl2ss.DepthProfile.ZDEPTH`.